ErikEngerd/kubedock-dns/README.md

   the DNS server delegates to the upstream DNS server which is the standard kubernetes DNS server.
 * on deployment of pods, a pod is mutated using the dnsPolicy and dnsConfig fields to use the DNS server for lookups.
-The mutator is limited to mutating only pods with a certain label (kubedock-pod currently), so-called 'opt-in' so that we have control on which pods are mutated.
+The mutator is limited to mutating only pods with a certain label ("kubedock" currently), so-called 'opt-in' so that we have control on which pods are mutated.

 # Technical details